qqself/qqself/client-pwa/README.md

 # Client-PWA

 PWA based client.
-IndexedDB as a storage
+LocalStorage as a storage